 Our results speak for themselves

 As an inclusive school, we strive to ensure that no child is left behind and that all pupils achieve their own personal best.
-In 2022, 86% of pupils with special educational needs exceeded their potential.
-Measured against expected performance, pupils with SEN each gained five higher grades, on average.
+In 2023, the pass rate for pupils with special educational needs was 79%.
+Measured against expected performance, pupils with SEN each gained eight higher grades, on average.

 Level 2 Vocational Qualifications

 Vocational qualifications are designed to supplement GCSEs and offer practical, structured learning with the flexibility to specialise in dance and/or acting and related performing arts industries.
 We offer these in the following subjects: